 Property Damage Claims

-Property damage coverage is usually the first issue to be resolved following an accident.
-Typically, the property damage claims are resolved by the “first party” coverage (each driver/owner gets the financial benefits under their own policy based on an agreed upon value of the car right before the loss).
-After that, the insurance companies deal with each other to round out their respective financial positions in what is called “inter-company” discussions.
-Most of the time, these discussions take place behind the scenes without involving the insured owners.
+Property damage coverage is the first issue to come to resolution following an accident.
+Typically, the property damage claims get resolved by the “first party” coverage.
+Each driver/owner gets the financial benefits under their own policy of an agreed upon value of the car right before the loss.
+After that, the insurance companies deal with each other to round out their respective financial positions in what’s called “inter-company” discussions.
+Usually, these discussions take place behind the scenes without involving the insured owners.

-Med Pay is also very important “first party” benefit under an auto insurance policy.
-Under Med Pay, you and/or any passenger in your vehicle involved in a crash who submitted to medical care has some amount of first-party medical care coverage for their bills.
+Med Pay is also a very important “first party” benefit under an auto insurance policy.
+Under Med Pay, you and/or any passenger in your vehicle involved in a crash, who submitted to medical care, has some amount of first-party medical care coverage for their bills.
 This benefit is in place regardless of that patient’s health care coverage.
-Usually, Med Pay has a fixed limit in both amount and duration of time that the benefit will last. (for instance $5,000 or 1 years following the loss).
-This coverage would only apply to the medical care that was triggered by the motor vehicle accident and not to other medical issues.
+Usually, Med Pay has a fixed limit in both amount and duration of time that the benefit will last.
+For instance $5,000 or 1 year following the loss.
+This coverage would only apply to the medical care triggered by the motor vehicle accident, but not other medical issues.

-Liability coverage is part of an automobile policy which is available to both defend the claim that is asserted against an allegedly “at fault” driver (like legal fees), and to pay any award that is proven to be due to an injured person in a case.
-The liability section of your policy is capped by the face value of the policy.
+Liability coverage is part of an automobile policy available to defend the claim asserted against an allegedly “at fault” driver.
+Such as legal fees.
+Also, to pay any award proven to be due to an injured person in a case.
+The face value of the policy caps the liability section of your policy.
 Vermont’s minimum liability coverage is $25,000 per person and $50,000 per occurrence.
-These limits are quite low considering the ever-increasing cost of medical care and the values for pain and suffering which are regularly assigned to personal injury plaintiffs in Vermont cases.
+These limits are quite low considering the ever-increasing cost of medical care.
 Even in Vermont, where jury awards are comparatively modest, a serious automobile accident resulting in personal injury can easily result in damages that exceed the Vermont minimums.
 When this happens, a skilled lawyer can investigate and perhaps find other available coverages that may apply to fairly compensate the injured person.